Aliases for NEK9 Gene

 GeneCards Summary for NEK9 Gene

 NEK9 (NIMA Related Kinase 9) is a Protein Coding gene.
-Diseases associated with NEK9 include Nevus Comedonicus.
-Among its related pathways are Regulation of Glucokinase by Glucokinase Regulatory Protein and Cell Cycle, Mitotic.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with NEK9 include Nevus Comedonicus and Arthrogryposis, Perthes Disease, And Upward Gaze Palsy.
+Among its related pathways are Mitotic Prophase and Transport of the SLBP independent Mature mRNA.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is NEK8.

 Pleiotropic regulator of mitotic progression, participating in the control of spindle dynamics and chromosome separation.
 Phosphorylates different histones, myelin basic protein, beta-casein, and BICD2.
 Phosphorylates histone H3 on serine and threonine residues and beta-casein on serine residues.
 Important for G1/S transition and S phase progression.
 Phosphorylates NEK6 and NEK7 and stimulates their activity by releasing the autoinhibitory functions of Tyr-108 and Tyr-97 respectively.